anna-zhang/Flashcards/readme.md

 ## Required
 - [X] User can open the creation screen
-- [X] User can cancel out of the creation screen
+- [X ] User can cancel out of the creation screen
 - [X] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [X] Push code to GitHub
 ## Optional
-- [X] User gets an error if they try to create a new flashcard with no question or answer
+- [ ] User gets an error if they try to create a new flashcard with no question or answer
-- [X] User can edit existing flashcard
+- [ ] User can edit existing flashcard
 - [ ] User can add multiple choice answers in the creation screen